Knowing how to pick a good watermelon isn't a magic trick. Just remember: girls are sweeter, size matters, and your Mama was probably right.

-The best watermelon I’ve ever eaten was on the shores of Spirit Lake in the shadow of Mount St. Helens, a few years before she blew her top.
-It was the first of my “coming-of-age” summers, and I still remember the boy I was sitting with.
-(His name was Shawn, and he was beautiful.)
+The best watermelon I've ever eaten was on the shores of Spirit Lake in the shadow of Mount St. Helens, a few years before she blew her top.
+I was thirteen, and I still remember the boy I shared it with.

-It seems like everyone has a trick or idea about how to pick a watermelon.
+It seems like everyone has a watermelon memory or two.
+Likewise, everyone has a trick or idea about how to pick out a good watermelon.
 Some are based in science, while others are wisdom passed down from our grandmas.

-Follow these tips for how to pick a watermelon, and – with a little luck – you’ll soon be making your next watermelon memory!
+Follow these tips for how to pick a watermelon, and - with a little luck - you'll soon be making your own watermelon memory!

 The yellow spot, known as the field spot, is the place where the watermelon rested on the ground as it was growing.
 The yellower the spot, the riper the melon.
 A ripe watermelon will have a creamy yellow or orange-yellow spot.
 If the field spot is white or very pale yellow, choose another melon.